 - preterm birth

-Pregnant women with uncontrolled hyperthyroidism have higher rates of delivering a stillborn baby, a premature baby, or a baby with birth defects.
+Pregnant women with uncontrolled hyperthyroidism have of delivering a stillborn baby, a premature baby, or a baby with birth defects.

 Many women experience irregular periods, mostly due to irregular ovulation.
 While infrequent ovulation can make it harder to get pregnant, your doctor can help increase your fertility by treating the underlying cause of your irregular menstruation and monitoring your progress once you do conceive.
 This will help ensure that you have a healthy pregnancy and deliver a healthy baby.